brentkirkland/senatus-ui/README.md

 ## Config:

-Senatus is designed to be extended to anyone's needs.
+Senatus-ui is designed to be extended to anyone's needs.
 You will find a config file under `src/var/` where you can edit project parameters.

 ## Run: